Atomox/ExampleCode/Notes/kubernetes.md

 - Session Affinity is available, but turned off by default.
 - Can point outside of the cluster.
 - Used TCP by default.

+### Proxy
+Pods that are running inside Kubernetes are running on a private, isolated network.
+By default, they are visible from other pods and services within the same kubernetes cluster, **but not outside that network.** When we use `kubectl`, we're interacting through an API endpoint to communicate with our application.
+- Expose the communications from the node into the cluster with a `proxy`:

 ### Labels